 With some modern cars where more things are controlled electronically you absolutely need diagnostic software to do things like:

 As new models of car come out it's more necessary than ever to have software to do even basic things.
 This is one of the downsides to advances in car technology- and car manufacturers are doing their best to stop people working on their own cars.

-Up until recently there was always a way to reset your own service light just using your dash controls (I made a -very cheesy!- video on how to do it on my VW 9N Polo) but for many modern cars you NEED diagnostics software to do it.
+Up until recently there was always a way to reset your own service light just using your dash controls, but for many modern cars you NEED diagnostics software to do it.

 What About Immobiliser Problems and Key Coding with VCDS?

 If you start your car up and it runs for a second then cuts out it's likely you have an immobiliser fault.
 One way to tell if this is the case is the lack of a glow plug light when you turn the key in the ignition.
 You might think diagnostics software is all you need to sort these issues out on your own- and sometimes clearing the fault code can fix the issue- but it's usually a bit more complicated than that.

 For obvious reasons, Ross-Tech don't want to make it easy for you to bypass your immobiliser using their programme- even if you have a genuine reason for needing to do so.
 On VCDS you can only communicate with the immobiliser if you have an SKC/PIN code (which VW stopped providing with new cars after 2008).

 Key coding is a similar thing- you can code in new keys using your original key and the programme, but you can't code new keys without an old one to pair it with.